Laurens E. Howle

 Computational spectral methods are efficient methods of simulation of small aspect ratio convection systems.
 For large problems, these methods can become too expensive to be practical.
 Professor Howle developed a reduced Galerkin method which decreases the execution time by orders of magnitude for large problems.
 This extends the range of problems for which certain spectral methods may be used.
 He is currently studying porous free convection in systems with distributed properties and binary convection using the reduced Galerkin method.

-• Professor in the Thomas Lord Department of Mechanical Engineering and Materials Science
+• Professor Emeritus of Mechanical Engineering and Material Science

 • Associate Professor in the Division of Marine Science and Conservation